dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 The interface for the `StateStore` service exposes 9 methods:

-- 2 methods for initialization and components capability advertisement
+- 2 methods for initialization and components capability advertisement (Init and Features)
-- 3 methods for CRUD, health-ness, or liveness check
+- 1 method for health-ness or liveness check (Ping)
+- 3 methods for CRUD (Get, Set, Delete)
-- 3 methods for bulk operations
+- 3 methods for bulk CRUD operations (BulkGet, BulkSet, BulkDelete)

 3. **Define the service.** Provide a concrete implementation of the desired service.